picturamundi/keyboard-layouts/README.md

 - `;` for circumflex (`ê`)
 - `:` for tilde diacritic (`ñ`)

 Using punctuation symbols like comma, semi-colon, and colon as dead keys does not impact the usual flow of writing since a space is automatically inserted behind them when they are terminated (spaces aren't added when others dead keys are terminated).
-This avoids needing to hit the space bar twice in a row: once to termimate and again in order to insert the space caracter.
+This avoids needing to hit the space bar twice in a row: once to terminate and again in order to insert the space character.

 Additional features: